 Forewarning: this post is mostly outsourced.
 For background you’ll want to read Michael Collins Dunn’s account of the Second Battle of Kut from late February.
 April 1916’s First Battle of Kut, as we know, was a complete Ottoman victory and one of the low points for Britain in the whole war.
 Following that disaster, the British army replaced its commander in Mesopotamia, Lt.
 General Percy Lake, with newly arrived (from Gallipoli) corps commander, Lt.
 General Frederick Stanley Maude.

 Maude wisely spent the rest of 1916 repairing the damage that had been done in the campaign that culminated at Kut.
 He recruited new troops from India, trained them, and had his engineers build out a rail network that could support a full-scale northern offensive.
-His target was Baghdad, which at this particular point in history was really of no great military significance, but which was a high profile target whose capture would be a morale booster for the British war effort.
-Plus, just advancing that far north would put Maude’s army in position to threaten important Ottoman positions in northern Iraq and Anatolia.
+His target was Baghdad.
+At this particular point in history Baghdad was really of no great military significance, but it was a high profile target whose capture would be a morale booster for the British war effort.
+Plus, just advancing that far north would put Maude’s army in position to threaten important Ottoman positions in northern Iraq and Anatolia, like Mosul.

 As Dunn notes, the “Second Battle” of Kut wasn’t much of a battle.
 The Ottomans were damn sure not going to repeat Charles Townsend’s mistake of the year before and allow themselves to be bottled up there, so they withdrew north on February 24 without much resistance.
 Baghdad fell pretty much the same way: